prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 ### Migration from the original API

+GAM setup:
+1. Leave the original order and ad units as is.
+They are not relevant for the rendering approach but they will serve ads for released applications.
+2. Create new GAM ad unit.
+3. Setup new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.

+Integration:
 1. Replace the `RewardedAd` with `RewardedAdUnit`.
-3. Implement the interface `RewardedAdUnitListener`.
+2. Implement the interface `RewardedAdUnitListener`.
-5. Remove original `RewardedVideoAdUnit`.
+3. Remove original `RewardedVideoAdUnit`.
-5. Follow the instructions to integrate [Rewarded API](#rewarded-api).
+4. Follow the instructions to integrate [Rewarded API](#rewarded-api).
-6. Setup the [GAM Order](rendering-gam-line-item-setup.html) for rendering. **Pay Attention** that you have to create a new special order for rewarded video ad and remove the original one.